 Spend Less, Get More!
-Buy Your Flowers From Your Local Florist!
+Buy Flowers From Your Local Florist!

-Having a personal local florist means that, when we need flowers, we head down to their store, select an arrangement, then take it home or have it delivered.
+Having a personal local florist means that, when we need to buy flowers, we head down to their store, select an arrangement, then buy flowers to take home or have delivered.
 Quick and easy.
 Why would anyone not want such a simple process?

 You Won’t Be Dealing with a Middleman

 A huge misconception is that there are ‘little 1-800 Flowers shops’ all over the country pumping out flower arrangements to doorsteps.
 That’s entirely wrong.
-None of these online flower retailers have any actual flowers.
-They take your order, pocket a chunk of the money you paid, then pass that order on to a real florist.
-The real florist creates your arrangement.
+None of these online flower retailers have any actual flowers to buy.
+They take your order, pocket a chunk of the money you paid, then pass that order on to a real local florist.
+The local florist creates your flower arrangement.

 These websites and the people running them know very little about flowers.
-They’re not florists.
-They provide numerous options and customizations on their websites, but you’re not dealing with a flower expert.
+They’re not local florists.
+They provide numerous options and customization on their websites, but you’re not dealing with a flower expert.
 You’re dealing with someone who simply takes orders for flowers.

-A local florist takes your order after you select an arrangement on site or describe the specific arrangement you want.
-The florist isn’t a salesperson sitting in a call center, but one of a handful of local people who specialize in flowers.
+When you buy flowers locally, a florist takes your order after you select an arrangement on site or describe the specific arrangement you want.
+The florist isn’t a salesperson sitting in a call center.
+Your local florist is a member of your community who is a flower professional by trade.

 “Fresh” is Really Fresh